JanCBrammer/biopeaks/README.md

 After extracting the PPG signals and peak annotations you can run the `benchmark_PPG` script in the test folder.

 # Changelog

+### Version 1.2.1 (April 01, 2020)
++ enhancement: auto-correction of ECG and PPG peaks is now optional (instead of being applied by default during the calculation of the statistics).
++ enhancement: improved baseline removal for respiration signals.

 ### Version 1.2.0 (March 20, 2020)
 + enhancement: added peak detection for photoplethysmogram (PPG) (heart.ppg_peaks()), based on